mdn/content/files/en-us/web/mathml/element/menclose/index.md

 ## Specifications

-The `<mfenced>` element is not defined in any browser-oriented specification but you can find a description in [MathML 4](https://w3c.github.io/mathml/#presm_mfenced).
+The `<menclose>` element is not defined in any browser-oriented specification but you can find a description in [MathML 4](https://w3c.github.io/mathml/#presm_menclose).

 ## Browser compatibility